Learning the Value of Value Learning: Setup Formal Preliminaries

 \subsubsection{Refinement Operations}

 We model bounded agents as exploring their decision problem by considering available acts in greater detail.
 An agent takes a given act $A$ and considers distinct ways it might be realized with respect to previously unconsidered propositions $B_1$ and $B_2$.
 For example, our arborist might refine ``split the resource'' into ``split the resource and give the rind to the baker'' and ``split the resource and give the fruit to the baker.''
-This is modeled as follows.

 \begin{definition}[Binary Refinement] Given an act partition $\mathbb{A}_0$ and $A \in \mathbb{A}_0$, a \emph{binary refinement} of $A$ produces the partition

 where $B_1, B_2 \in \mathcal{A} \setminus \mathcal{A}_0$ partition $A$.\footnote{That is, $B_1 \lor B_2 = A$, $B_1 \land B_2 = \bot$, and neither $B_i$ is $\bot$.} This yields the refined algebra $\mathcal{A}_1 = \sigma(\mathcal{A}_0, \mathcal{R}_A)$ and act partition $\mathbb{A}_1 = (\mathbb{A}_0 \setminus \{A\}) \cup \mathcal{R}_A$. \end{definition}